Note: If you're in the southern hemisphere and starting to prepare for autumn, take a look at this section of the monthly chicken care articles.

 There's nothing nicer than browsing through some seed catalogues, planning your chicken-friendly veggie and fruit garden.

 17. Use Pinterest as a source of information.
 I have a Pinterest board with hundreds of pins drawn from reliable websites, all about how to grow a chicken friendly garden.
 You'll find it here.
-If you're new to gardening, I have a board for that, too! - and one for herbs.
+If you're new to gardening, I have a board for that, too, as well as one for herbs.

 Chickens are helpful here.
 Allow them to follow as you dig.
 They'll find all kinds of delicious bugs in the ground, and help turning it over for you at the same time.

-19. Grow some early veg: At this time of year most seedlings can be started indoors.
+19. Grow some early veg: At this time of year most seedlings can be started indoors (depending on your area, of course).
 Chickens have different tastes (mine are very picky!) but the veggies I find easiest to grow at this time of year which they almost always love are...

 Lettuces: hardy varieties will grow virtually all year.
 And despite the name, "summer crisp" lettuces do well in the early spring.
 Plant seeds now and keep them going right through spring, summer and autumn (fall), replacing those you pick with some more seed.